English Language Arts

 2nd Grade ELA Course Summary

 In 2nd Grade English Language Arts, students explore how differences can be celebrated, and learn how both animals and humans interact with the world around them to survive.
-Students build social-emotional skills in Belonging and Friendship, Finding Your Power, and Stories of Immigration, explore how lessons from traditional stories can be applied to their own lives in Cinderella Around the World, learn how animals adapt in Exploring Habitats, and explore how body systems keep us healthy Inside the Human Body.
+Students build social-emotional skills in Belonging and Friendship, Finding Your Power, and Stories of Immigration, explore how lessons from traditional stories can be applied to their own lives in Cinderella Around the World, and learn how animals adapt in Exploring Habitats.
 In each unit, students engage in process-based writing projects connected to the core texts that develop their narrative, informational, and opinion writing skills.

 Recommended Sequence